Deirdre18/flash-chat-app/README.md

 In our next series of videos, we're going to add even more features to our chat app.
 We'll refactor our code and then deploy the finished project to Heroku.

+# Refactoring To Use Chat.Html Instead Of A Single String

+## What is it?

+An HTML file

+## What does it do?

+It will display our chat messages

+## How do you use it?

+By passing it the necessary chat messages

+LESSON:

+In our previous video, we changed how the messages are stored.
+But this seemed to break how our messages are displayed.
+To improve this, let's start displaying our messages in a template.
+So back in our project, we're going to create a new HTML file in our templates directory.
+And we're going to call that chat.html.
+When that's created, we can open it for editing and then do ! and tab to put in the standard HTML boilerplate from Cloud9.
+Now we want to display our welcome message and the chat messages like we were doing before.
+So we'll put in <h1>.
+We'll say Welcome.
+And we're going to pass in the username variable from our view.
+Underneath that, we're going to put in the chat_messages variable.
+And these are both variables that we're going to pass through from our view to the template.
+In fact, just to make things look a little bit nicer, in our title, we're going to change it so that it says Chat page for.
+And then our username variable again.
+And this will be another way we can make sure that our HTML template is working.
+Okay, now that our template is made, we need to put in these two variables so that we can display it To do that, we'll go back to our run.py file.
+And in our user view, we can take out this return.
+Now we want to do a return with render_template.
+And it's the chat.html template that we want to render.
+The arguments that we're passing through are username, as we said.
+And that's going to be equal to the username that we're passing into this function.
+And chat_messages is going to be equal to our messages list.
+Now that that's done, we can save it, go back to our chat page, and refresh it.
+And because our server has restarted, the list is now empty.
+But we can see that it's there.
+In fact, if I just pull down so that you can see the title of this page, you can see now that it says Chat page for aaron.
+So our HTML template is being rendered correctly.
+It might look like we're just back in the same place where we were at the start of this video.
+But we're actually in a much better position.
+Because now we're using actual HTML, we can start formatting our messages in a much nicer way and add more functionality.
+We're going to do that in our next video by adding in some JavaScript.